Gazelle79/Gazelle79/README.md

 - Unit testing saves lives.
 - Well written code should flow as easily as paragraphs in a book.
 - Good communication is just as important as well-written software.
 - Perserverance.
-No problem is ever solved without it.
+No problem ever gets solved without it.

  ### Main languages / Operating systems